-SMA can make it hard for children to suck and swallow, which can limit their ability to feed.
+SMA can make it hard for children to suck and swallow, which can limit their ability to eat.
 This can lead to poor growth.

 Children and adults with SMA may also experience digestive complications, such as chronic constipation, gastroesophageal reflux, or delayed gastric emptying.